IoTcat/easyVer/README.md

 ## What is easyVer?
-easyVarCode is a friendly plugin which can help you expel robots which are trying to steal user infomation from your website.</br>
+easyVer is a friendly plugin which can help you expel robots which are trying to steal user infomation from your website.</br>
-With the help of easyVarCode you can easily identify whether it is a robot who is visiting your website.</br>
+With the help of easyVer you can easily identify whether it is a robot who is visiting your website.</br>
-Basing on easyVarCode, it becomes quick and convenient for users to finish their login process which can make your site more friendly.
+Basing on easyVer, it becomes quick and convenient for users to finish their login process which can make your site more friendly.

 ## Quick start